|

 the following day.
 He was sentenced to hang for this murder and reprieved after

 his appeal.
-Fortunately, he has not been released and is Britain's longest
+Fortunately, he was not been released and was Britain's longest

-serving prisoner.
-According to Home Office figures, at least 71 people have
+According to Home Office figures, at least 71 people have committed a second

-committed a second murder after being released on licence from their first life
+murder after being released on licence from their first life sentence in the

-capital which did reduce both the number of death sentences and reprieves.
-It
+non-capital which did reduce both the number of death sentences and reprieves.

 changes in the categorisation of homicides came about as a result of the report